arjun-menon/alteza/readme.md

 ---

 #### License
-This project is licensed under the AGPL v3, but I'm reserving the right to re-license it under a license with fewer restriction, e.g. the Apache License 2.0, and any PRs constitute consent to re-license as such.
+This project is licensed under the AGPL v3, but I'm reserving the right to re-license it under a license with fewer restrictions, e.g. the Apache License 2.0, and any PRs constitute consent to re-license as such.